canhaptics/canhaptics.github.io/index.md

 # What does CanHaptics do?

 CanHaptics connects people through several programs (currently in development):
- - [CanHap501](http://wiki.canhaptics.ca): a cross-institutional graduate course on haptic information design
+ - [CanHap501](http://ch501.canhaptics.ca): a cross-institutional graduate course on haptic information design
  - CanHap Seminar series: a ~monthly seminar series featuring researchers from all areas of haptics
+ - The CanHap Slack group, with members from all course alumni and research lab members

 ## Course
-[CanHap501](http://wiki.canhaptics.ca) is a graduate-level introduction to the inception, creation and evaluation of haptic and multimodal human-computer interfaces.
+[CanHap501](http://ch501.canhaptics.ca) is a graduate-level introduction to the inception, creation and evaluation of haptic and multimodal human-computer interfaces, designed to be accessible to different disciplines.
 It covers perceptual and attentional foundations, and emphasizes control and/or display of computed sensations and environments through haptic devices to user's sense of touch for the purpose of hapticcommunication -- for example,  signalling, social and affective touch, and sharing of control between human and a smart system.

 Format: CanHap501 is delivered fully online in Canadian timezones, with a centerpiece team project carried out by cross-institutional teams.
 The course consists of lectures, assignments and labs, reading and discussion of current literature; culminating in a team project.
 Labs and projects employ a haptic force-feedback device made available to enrolled students for use at home or their local lab.